Barriers to Entry

 ———

-I am the founder of TechMoat Consulting, a boutique consulting firm that helps retailers, brands, and technology companies exploit digital change to grow faster, innovate better and build digital moats.
+I am the founder of TechMoat Consulting, a consulting firm specialized in how to increase digital growth and strengthen digital AI moats.
 Get in touch here.

-My book series Moats and Marathons is one-of-a-kind framework for building and measuring competitive advantages in digital businesses.
+Or read my Moats and Marathons book series, a framework for building and measuring competitive advantages in digital businesses.

 This content (articles, podcasts, website info) is not investment, legal or tax advice.
 The information and opinions from me and any guests may be incorrect.
 The numbers and information may be wrong.
 The views expressed may no longer be relevant or accurate.
 This is not investment advice.
 Investing is risky.
 Do your own research.